 - BetaShares Global Gold Miners ETF – Currency Hedged (MNRS)

 GDX provides exposure to approximately 50 companies involved in mining gold and silver.
-It is unhedged with a large focus on North America charging 0.53% per year and has almost $580 million in assets.
+It is unhedged with a large focus on North America charging 0.53% per year and has just under $1.3 billion in assets.

 MNRS is a hedged version that invests in over 50 companies engaged in gold, silver or other metal mining.
-It is slightly more expensive because of the hedging protection, charging 0.57% per year, and is much smaller than GDX after only accumulating $84.3 million since launching in July 2016.
+It is slightly more expensive because of the hedging protection, charging 0.57% per year, and is much smaller than GDX, accumulating just under $225 million since launching in July 2016.

 There is a large overlap of holdings between the two with half of the companies in both ETFs, although GDX has more Australian gold mining companies.

-Lastly, GDX has tighter spreads than MNRS (0.09% vs 0.29% respectively).
+Lastly, GDX has tighter spreads than MNRS (0.11% vs 0.22% respectively) and trades at considerably higher daily values at around $7.9 million vs $2.3 million.
 Stockspot clients can access gold miners as part of Stockspot Themes.

 Click here to learn more about out gold miners and silver ETF options with Stockspot Themes.